 I have decided not to replace the capacitors for now, as they only seem to be doing some filtering and decoupling at the input of the converter card.
 I'm not doing very precise measurements, so I wanted to see if I could survive.
 Currently, with my homemade cal kit, it seems to match modern, in-service, VNAs quite well, so I'm happy.

 Here's an overly convoluted measurement I made when it was all working.
-Out of interest, the pink traces are the memory traces, and show the performance of a through line before I trimmed connector pins.
-The live traces show slightly better return loss, which is after the pins were trimmed.
+Out of interest, the pink traces show the performance of a through line after I trimmed connector pins.
+The other coloured traces show slightly worse return loss, which is before the pins were trimmed.

 Once I finally got on task, it was done in one weekend.
 Sometimes all you need is that last push!